-The income tax provision for the year was an expense of \$15.0 million compared to an expense of \$3.6 million for the prior year.
-The increase from the prior year was due to an overall increase in profitability.
+The income tax provision for the year was an expense of \$22.7 million, compared to an expense of \$15.0 million for the prior year.
+The increase was driven by an overall increase in profitability compared to the prior year.

-Net earnings were \$53.5 million or \$0.65 per share (\$0.65 per share diluted) for the year, compared to \$10.0 million or \$0.12 per share (\$0.12 per share diluted) for the prior year.
+Net earnings were \$74.9 million or \$0.90 per share (\$0.90 per share diluted) for the year, compared to \$53.5 million or \$0.65 per share (\$0.65 per share diluted) for the prior year.

-SUMMARY ANALYSIS FISCAL 2021 COMPARED TO FISCAL 2020
+SUMMARY ANALYSIS FISCAL 2022 COMPARED TO FISCAL 2021

-Total revenue for the year ended April 30, 2021 was \$432.1 million, up from revenue of \$409.1 million recorded in the previous year.
+Total revenue for the year ended April 30, 2022 was \$650.4 million, up from revenue of \$432.1 million recorded in the previous year.
+The unfavourable foreign exchange translation impact on revenue for fiscal 2022, when comparing to the effective rates for the previous year, was approximately \$17 million.
+The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.